 Our mission is to educate, to teach and to empower all human beings who have experienced chronic stress or trauma in any form with compassionate and well-researched yoga and mindfulness practices.

-What are the Kintla Yoga Therapy® programs?
+What are the Kintla Yoga Therapy® (KYT) programs?

 The Kintla Yoga Therapy® program is a trauma-informed, evidence-based yoga therapy designed to empower healing in all trauma survivors, including those suffering the effects of chronic stress, PTSD, C-PTSD, and Secondary Traumatic Stress.
 The program offers cloud-based training and tools for professionals who want to incorporate trauma-informed yoga therapy into their mental health therapy sessions.

 The Kintla Yoga Therapy® Combat Recovery program is a trauma-informed, evidence-based yoga therapy designed to empower healing in combat veterans, including those suffering the effects of PTSD, C-PTSD, and Secondary Traumatic Stress.
 The program offers cloud-based tools for in-the-moment implementation by mental health providers and trauma-informed yoga teachers.

 The Kintla Yoga Therapy® Disaster Distress Relief program is a trauma-informed, evidence-based yoga therapy designed to empower healing in populations experiencing emotional distress associated with natural or man-made disasters, including those suffering the effects of traumatic stress and secondary trauma.
 The program offers cloud-based tools for in-the-moment implementation by professional providers as well as volunteers in times of crisis.